-It’s time to separate fact from fiction when it comes to popular beliefs about food and we have compiled some of the food myths that is far away from the truth.
+While it’s a well-known fact that organic products are undoubtedly healthy for the human body and using products from sites like buyorganicsonline.com.au can only help a person, it’s time to separate fact from fiction when it comes to popular beliefs about food.
+We have compiled some of the food myths that is far away from the truth.
 Here are some persistent fallacies on food as we break down each food myth to reveal the truth.

 Myth #1: Nuts are Fattening